 What’s your vehicle’s accident rate?

 In relation to vehicle size and class, another good tidbit of information to know is it’s accident ratings.
-Generally speaking, larger vehicles have a better accident rating than smaller vehicles due to the physics and weight of the vehicle.
+Generally speaking, larger vehicles have a better accident rating than smaller vehicles due to the physics and weight of the vehicle (larger, sturdier frames protect what’s inside a bit better).
 By always driving safe and continuing to keep a clean driving record, it will help to keep insurance rates low regardless of your vehicle’s accident rating.

 To find more information about your future vehicle ratings, you can visit IBC’s How Cars Measure Up for vehicles’ accident and theft rates.